Healthy Homes Assessment Grenada North

 Insulation Grenada North

-A well-insulated property can reduce condensation and reduce the chances of dampness and mould, and will also make an easier task for the house to hold warmth.
+A properly insulated home can help control condensation and lessen the likelihood of mould and damp, and it will make more easy to the home to hold warmth.

-The "R" stands for thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The more high the R-value, better the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The higher the R-value, the more efficient the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3